-Since this is a more complex topic, we wrote an article about the different reasons for muzzling and why muzzling isn't cruel for those who are interested reading more.
-Our “Muzzled Dogs” poster is also available on this link for downloading.
+Since this is a more complex topic, we wrote an article about the different reasons for muzzling and why muzzling isn't cruel for those interested in reading more on the topic.
+Our “What to do around muzzled dogs” poster is also available on this link for downloading.

 Reviewing muzzles is hard because every dog and every situation requires a slightly different solution.
 Something can be a pro for one dog and a con for the other.
 Even when we are talking about sizing, there are different opinions on how much room the dog should have in the muzzle.
 The only thing that everyone agrees on is that the dog should be able to pant to cool down while wearing it.
 However, what pant room means can generate great arguments.
-If you have a dog with a high-bite risk or are looking for an agitation muzzle, you are okay with a muzzle that provides enough room for a half-pant, but if you leave the muzzle on for hikes or running, you want your dog to have a full pant.
+If you are looking for an agitation muzzle or the muzzle will only be used for short periods, you are okay with a muzzle that provides enough room for a half-pant but if you use muzzles for hikes or canicross, it is essential to have enough room for comfortable full-pant.

 The other tricky thing with sizing is that although there are great Facebook groups helping figure out the best fit, different photos could make the muzzle look much bigger or smaller, so be careful to judge the size based on a few pictures.

 In general, we use a bigger and more open muzzle for hiking, but we use this custom muzzle for 5 minutes at once, so we wanted more safety (closed design and smaller pant room) over a full-pant.
 Mia still has room for a half-pant and taking treats when wearing it ;)